imagekitio/docs-keep-a-changelog/features/embed-video.md

 Embedding a video from ImageKit allows you to integrate the video directly onto your platform without requiring an additional video player.
 With this capability, you can leverage:

-* [**Video transformations**](video-transformation/)**:** Apply unique video transformations to videos embedded using Adaptive Bitrate Streaming (ABS) to suit your platform's design needs.
+* [**Video transformations**](video-transformation/)**:** Apply unique video transformations to embedded videos using adaptive bitrate streaming (ABS) to suit your platform's design needs.
 * [**Adaptive bitrate streaming**](video-transformation/adaptive-bitrate-streaming.md): Benefit from comprehensive support for both HLS and MPEG-DASH.
-This feature ensures automatic generation of the necessary streaming representations and their related files.
+This feature automatically generates the necessary streaming representations and their related files.
-* **Plug-and-Play**: The embedded videos are ready for immediate playback, which means there's no need for additional integrations or players.
+* **Plug-and-Play**: The embedded videos are ready for immediate playback, so additional integrations or players are unnecessary.
 * **Smooth Playback**: Viewers can expect a smooth start and consistent playback, ensuring a premium viewing experience.
-* **Video Thumbnail**: Showcase a preview image or thumbnail before the video begins, enhancing user engagement and anticipation.
+* **Video Thumbnail**: Showcase a preview image or thumbnail before the video begins to improve user engagement

-Typically, the code to embed a video appears as:
+Typically, the code to embed a video appears as follows:

 {% code overflow="wrap" %}
 ```